Feel like yourself again

 Damaged hair is hair that has already been broken.
 While it doesn’t necessarily have to be dry first, dry hair is more vulnerable to friction wear.

-It’s easier for ends to split, shafts to crack and hairs to fracture when they’re dry, but hair can also be damaged by heat and chemicals, not to mention anything that pulls or stretches on the follicles like hair ties, clips and particularly tight hats.
+It’s easier for ends to split, shafts to crack, and hairs to fracture when they’re dry, but heat, chemicals, and anything that pulls or stretches on the follicles like hair ties, clips, and tight hats, can damage hair.

-All types of hair can potentially be affected by hair damage.
+All types of hair can potentially experience damage.
 Damage can also affect hair of any color, from dark black to light blonde.
 But some hair types are more susceptible to particular types of damage.

 • Straight hair